Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 All types of content use markdown syntax, you can read more about this in the Gatsby documentation ([markdown-syntax](https://www.gatsbyjs.org/docs/mdx/markdown-syntax)).
 Especially useful to know about [frontmatter](https://www.gatsbyjs.org/docs/mdx/markdown-syntax/#frontmatter)

+Markdown is a great format for content like articles - the reason is not an only confirmation but also because if you write your posts on the site in Markdown format, you will not depend on the theme (Chronoblog in this case) or even on the chosen engine (i.e. from Gatsby).
+At any time, you can easily change the platform on which your site is running, to any other platform that supports Markdown (now many support it).

 ### Content Types

 #### Posts